sbohara234/oms-api/README.md

 # Notification System
 Laravel Notifications: Built-in system with queue support

-Multiple Channels: Support for email, database, and future channels
+Multiple Channels: Support for email

 Extensible: Easy to add new notification types and channels